About our journal

 Carla Pascoe Leahy

-Dr Pascoe Leahy is an Australian Research Council DECRA Fellow at the University of Melbourne and an Honorary Associate at Museums Victoria.
+Dr Pascoe Leahy is Lecturer in Family History at the University of Tasmania and an Honorary Associate at Museums Victoria.
 Her research examines histories of motherhood, childhood and family, as well as histories of place, environment and sustainability.

 Editors and Editorial Board